Minki Hong

 I am also deeply interested in eliciting reasoning capabilities in both large language models (LLMs) and vision–language models (VLMs).
 I find it exciting that different prompting and training strategies can enable smaller models to approach the performance of much larger ones, and I am actively exploring methods to bridge this gap.

-Currently, I am spending six months as a visiting researcher at the Robotics Institute of Carnegie Mellon University under the supervision of Professor Jean Oh.
-During this period, I am studying the interaction between robotics and generative AI, investigating how these two domains can complement and enrich each other.
+I recently completed a six-month visiting research program at the Robotics Institute of Carnegie Mellon University under the supervision of Professor Jean Oh, where I studied the interaction between robotics and generative AI and investigated demographic and cultural biases in generative image models.

 If you would like to connect or chat, please feel free to reach out: